WICG/attribution-reporting-api/EVENT.md

 request to the URL indicated by `attributionsrc`.

-Response headers will be processed for any request that includes the `Attribution-Reporting-Eligble` request header, not just ones initiated via `window.fetch`.
+Response headers will be processed for any request that includes the `Attribution-Reporting-Eligible` request header, not just ones initiated via `window.fetch`.
 For example, responses will also be processed for `XmlHttpRequest` if the header was present on the corresponding request.